Human Rights

 Minerals (tin, tantalum, tungsten, gold, etc.) mined in conflict or high-risk areas have potential risks such as involvement of armed groups, human rights violations, corruption, and environmental destruction.

-Our Group promotes responsible mineral procurement based on the "OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas" established by the Organization for Economic Co-operation and Development (OECD) to avoid contributing to conflicts and human rights violations.
+Our Group promotes responsible mineral procurement based on the "OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas" as established by the Organisation for Economic Co-operation and Development (OECD) to avoid contributing to conflicts and human rights violations.